Registration is Open!

 Junior Solar Sprint (JSS) Cvent Registration FAQs

 In addition, consider sending your JSS team story and images to us.
 They could be featured in the new JSS e-newsletter, "The Mile Marker."
 See and share the latest editions.
 Check out the 2018 and 2019 National JSS Competition Facebook albums.

 JSS is administered by the Technology Student Association (TSA) with a grant awarded by the Army Educational Outreach Program (AEOP).
 Supported by the U.S. Army since 2001, JSS offers resources to empower teachers, mentors, and other community members to engage fifth through eighth grade students in the designing, building, and racing of model solar cars.
 Students develop teamwork and problem solving abilities, investigate environmental issues, and gain hands-on STEM skills to build the fastest, most interesting, and best crafted vehicles possible.
 JSS provides an online resource center for educators, and is an official TSA competition.

-Educator resources, competitions regulations, syllabus, rubric, and race day guidelines can be found here.
-Gear up for the competition by watching three, free webinars and a video hosted by Bob Walters:
+Gear up for the competition by watching four, free webinars and a video hosted by Bob Walters:

 - JSS: Basic Concepts

 - JSS: Design and Fabrication Concepts

 - JSS: Making Vehicles Competitive

 - JSS: Tips and Techniques - Designing and Building